-- 3.2.1 OCDEL will incorporate this Statewide Child Care Emergency Plan into the Continuity of Operations Plan (COOP) developed for the office. - 3.2.2 On an ongoing basis, OCDEL will continue to evaluate, identify and hone internal and external supports for providers' health and safety efforts and their role in executing the plan. - 3.2.3 Annually OCDEL will conduct a review of the plan and make revisions as needed. - 3.2.4 The Statewide Child Care Emergency Plan will be posted on the Department of Human Services website for public access and review. - 3.2.5.
-Some disasters or epidemics may necessitate the mandated closure of child care and early learning facility operations.
-In order to communicate to early learning providers and families the following processes will be implemented: - Use of a waiver to operate for child care centers, group child care, and family child care homes.
-Communications regarding providers' eligibility to submit a waiver will be issued via listserv.
-A draft of the current waiver is included in the appendix of this document but may be modified as each event warrants. - The consumer website, www.findchildcare.pa.gov allows child care providers to indicate temporary closure due to an event.
-This feature will allow providers' information to continue to display for consumer search but will indicate a closure and the duration of the closure, if applicable. - 4.0 Response Pennsylvania follows the principals of the National Incident Management System (NIMS) and Incident Command System (ICS).
+- 3.2.1 OCDEL will incorporate this Statewide Child Care Emergency Plan into the Continuity of Operations Plan (COOP) developed for the office. - 3.2.2 Ongoing, OCDEL will identify internal and external supports and determine the role they will play in execution of the plan. - 3.2.3 By July 1, 2016 and annually thereafter, OCDEL will partner with the Department of Human Services and the Pennsylvania Emergency Management Agency to provide a regional risk assessment to assist providers in preparedness planning.

+- 3.2.4 Annually by August 30th, OCDEL will conduct a review of the plan and make revisions as needed. - 3.2.5 The Statewide Child Care Emergency Plan will be posted on the Department of Human Services website for public access and review. - 4.0 Response Pennsylvania follows the principals of the National Incident Management System (NIMS) and Incident Command System (ICS).
 Immediate emergency or disaster response and recovery operations will be accomplished at the lowest level of government.
 Local jurisdictions will be responsible for all operations up to their capability.
-In that response, the priorities are life safety, protecting property and the environment, and meeting basic needs.
-Response is identified as the time period immediately before, during, and after an emergency event.
+In that response the priorities are life-safety, protecting property and the environment and meeting basic needs.
+Response is identified as the time period immediately before, during and after an emergency event.
 It is during this time period where providers should be prepared to enact their Emergency Plan.